 At the National Campus, the central mailroom is located on the first floor of the administration building.
 Incoming mail can be picked up from your mailbox in the central mailroom.
 When a package is received, a notice will be left in your mailbox.
-Packages may be picked up from the other mailroom located next to the security office across the street from the gymnasium.
+The VPSSS staff is in charge of releasing packages.
 The hours for picking up packages from the mailroom are 9:45-10:15 a.m. and 1:45-2:15 p.m.
 Monday to Friday.
-Outgoing mail can be dropped off in the COM-FSM outgoing mailbox at the VPSS office.
+Outgoing mail can be dropped off in the COM-FSM outgoing mailbox at the VPSSS office.
 Mail runs are 9:00 am and 2:00 pm Monday to Friday.